dressel/ErgodicControl.jl/docs/basic_types.rst

     d = Domain([1,1], [100,100])
     d = Domain([1,1], 100)

-You should note that for :math:`\mathbb{R}^n`, the minimums need to be zero for the cosine Fourier ergodic metric to compute correctly.

 To generate domains in SE(2), just ensure there are three dimensions and that the last one covers the entire angular space.
-The minimums need not be zero for an SE(2) domain.
 ::

     d = Domain([-1,-1,-pi], [1,1,pi], 50)